mirage/mirage-www/tmpl/wiki/learning.md

 Solo5, typically in a KVM virtual machine on Linux, which entails some setup work, e.g., of IP routing. `xen` requires that Xen be run underneath your operating system(s), and that Mirage will be run directly on top of Xen.
-Installing Xen is not hard (about 20 minutes), and it may co-exist as a dual-booted environment if you don't want to dedicate your host machine to it.
+Installing Xen is not hard (about 20 minutes), and it may conveniently co-exist as a dual-booted environment if you don't want to dedicate your host machine exclusively to it.

 ## Configuration